 Also, please try to tidy up 10-15 minutes before I arrive to take photos, unless strewn yoga pants, eyelash curlers and empty champagne flutes are part of the wedding decor you’re going for.
 Bridesmaids can be walking whirlwinds, so try to manage the mess, for photos’ sake!

-We’ll schedule plenty of time away from everyone else for the bride & groom portraits.
-It’ll just be the three of us, so you’ll have plenty of space to relax, get comfortable and be yourselves together.
-After all, no one likes cuddling with a group of heckling friends and family around.
+We’ll schedule time away from everyone else for the bride & groom portraits.
+Ideally, it’ll just be the three of us, so you’ll have space to relax, get comfortable and be yourselves together.

 Church Ceremonies: Make sure you chat with church officials and understand any potential restrictions on in-church photography.
 Know what you’re getting into if great ceremony photos are important to you.
 Some churches only allow photography taken from the back of the church, i.e. no shots of your expressions, while some churches allow no photography at all.